Tidwell/eventCounter/readme.md

 $(elements).eventCounter('destroy' [,counterId])
 ```

-removes all tracking from $(elements), or just the tracking from counterId
+removes all tracking from $(elements), or just the tracking from the
+'counterId' eventCounter

 ### add
 ```
 $(elements).eventCounter('add', counterId)
 ```

-adds $(elements) to the counterId tracking set
+adds $(elements) to the 'counterId' eventCounter

 ## Notes